-Since we are planning to travel to Mexico this July for a longer period of time, we have decided to collect some tips for beginners and share with you 10 useful things to know before travelling to Mexico.
+We are planning to travel to Mexico this July for a longer period of time.
+Therefore, we have decided to collect some tips for beginners.
+And we want to share with you 10 useful things to know before travelling to Mexico.

-First of all, Mexico is huge, and even though you think you have sufficient time to visit calmly the country, check twice, the distances are long, both in kilometers and in time, and if you don’t want to spend the majority of your holidays in a vehicle, better to plan ahead your transportation.
+First of all, Mexico is huge.
+Even though you think you have sufficient time to visit calmly the country, check twice.
+The distances are long, both in kilometers and in time.
+If you don’t want to spend the majority of your holidays in a vehicle, better to plan ahead your transportation.

 How big is Mexico?

 Mexico, officially the United Mexican States (Estados Unidos Mexicanos), is a country in the southern portion of North America.
 Yes, it is part of North America and not Central America as most commonly the people are mistaken.
-It is bordered to the north by the United States of America, to the south and west by the Pacific Ocean, to the southeast by Guatemala, Belize, and the Caribbean Sea, and to the east by the Gulf of Mexico.
-Mexico covers 1,972,550 square kilometers, making it the world’s 13th-largest country by area, with approximately 126,014,024 inhabitants, it is the 10th-most-populous country and has the most Spanish-speakers.
+It has borders to the north by the United States of America, to the south and west by the Pacific Ocean, to the southeast by Guatemala, Belize, and the Caribbean Sea, and to the east by the Gulf of Mexico.
+Mexico covers 1,972,550 square kilometers, making it the world’s 13th-largest country by area.
+It has approximately 126,014,024 inhabitants, it is the 10th-most-populous country and has the most Spanish-speakers.

-Mexico is organized as a federation comprising 31 states and Mexico City, its capital and largest metropolis.
+Mexico is a federation comprising 31 states and Mexico City, its capital and largest metropolis.
 Other major urban areas include Guadalajara, Monterrey, Puebla, Toluca, Tijuana, Ciudad Juárez, and León.

 Rent a car, take a bus or maybe fly?

 Renting a car in Mexico is definitely cheaper than in Europe, especially if you have the chance to book your car from a Mexican IP address.
 Then the prices immediately appear lower, almost half price.
 But of course, if you search & book from a European IP address, the prices will be more expensive.